By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

-According to the UC Davis study, berry-only smoothies maintained 88% flavanol absorption, while those containing bananas dropped to just 16% absorption within two hours of consumption.
+The research team tested flavanol levels in participants’ blood after consuming different smoothie combinations.
+Berry-only smoothies maintained 88% flavanol absorption, while those containing bananas dropped to just 16% absorption within two hours of consumption.

 Clinical Implications for Cardiovascular Health

+Flavanols play a crucial role in cardiovascular health by improving blood vessel function and reducing inflammation, according to extensive research published in the European Heart Journal.
 The American Heart Association recommends daily flavanol intake of 400-600mg for optimal heart health benefits.

 Alternative Smoothie Combinations Preserve Benefits

-UC Davis researchers also tested timing factors, discovering that adding bananas to smoothies immediately before consumption caused the greatest flavanol loss.
+Researchers also tested timing factors, discovering that adding bananas to smoothies immediately before consumption caused the greatest flavanol loss.
 Pre-mixing ingredients and storing them for several hours showed slightly less dramatic reductions, though levels remained well below optimal ranges.
 These findings align with broader nutritional research on food preparation timing.

 Broader Impact on Nutrition Guidelines